fxbrartur/mywebsite/README.md

 # mywebsite
-a simple django project running local and heroku.
+a simple django project(kind of a template), almost with nothing, running local and heroku.